jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 The project has been tested for the following configurations.
 Additional configurations may function successfully but the developer does not guarentee this.

 All requirements can be installed using the provided scripts.
-It is assumed Python3 and Docker are already installed on the system along with the Brew package manager for MacOS and venv.
+It is assumed Python3 and Docker are already installed on the system.
+Docker should configured to accept commands as non-root.
 The model development software was performed using Python 3.9.6.

 - **OS:** Any system which supports Docker
 - **Software:**